informatics-lab/blog/_posts/2015-12-09-raspberry-pi-docker-cluster.md

 You can think of an [overlay network][overlay-network] a little bit like a VPN.
 It is an additional network which is created and spans the whole cluster.
 Each container is given an additional interface and therefore IP address but they are all in the same subnet.
 The traffic between these interfaces is tunneled between the nodes and therefore each container appears to be on the same container network despite being on different hosts.
 The only requirement is that the nodes are able to access each other and have the tunneling port open in their firewalls.

-Containers can then simply communicate between nodes by simply specifying the other containers name and that will be DNS resolved to the correct container IP which can be accessed directly.
+Containers can then simply communicate between nodes by specifying the other container's name and that will be DNS resolved to the correct container IP which can be accessed directly.
 No need to expose ports outside of the container environment.

 A little additional work was required to get the overlay network running, but luckily the configuration for the network is stored in a key value store and we already have one of those.
 I had to add some more options to the `DOCKER_OPTS` in `/etc/default/docker` on each node to tell them to use the consul instance for network clustering.